isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Example

 Put `noexcept` on every function written completely in C or in any other language without exceptions.
-The C++ standard library does that implicitly for all functions in the C standard library.
+The C++ Standard Library does that implicitly for all functions in the C Standard Library.

 ##### Note